mehdiy2020/mehdiy2020/README.md

-- 🌱 I enjoy coding, learning and encountering myself in any Data Science Challenge in Python, Machine Learning, Git, etc.
+- 🌱 I enjoy coding, learning and encountering myself in any Data Science challenges in Python, Machine Learning, Git, etc.
 - 📫 How to reach me: mehdi.yazdanian@hotmail.com